-- regulated the operation of temporary homes for children, crisis centres, secret shelter homes and halfway house services
+- regulated the operations of temporary homes for children, crisis centres, secret shelter homes and halfway house services.

 The Act LXXII of 2009 on restraining orders applicable due to violence between family members defined and regulated the members and tasks of the system of institutions serving to prevent violence between family members.
 Organisations named in the Act shall report to the body in charge of family protection coordination.